ShuonanChen/ML-Climate-Project-Template-Fall2022/journal.md

 # Giant sequoia, wildfire and vegetation and other climate factors
+# 11/21 castle fire paper notes
+**"primary estimates of sequoia mortality in the 2020 castle fire. "**
+## main questions asked in the paper
+1. fire severity index (from sattelite) --> estimate how much $\frac{A_b^i}{A_{all}}$ where $A_b^i$ is the burned grove area with severity $i$, $A_{all}$ is all the grove areas.  -- table 1 and fig1.
+2. relationships between $A_b^i$ and $S_b^i$ where the latter is teh large sequoias that burned at the severity $i$.
+3. $S_b^i$ for each $i$ within the castle fire.
+4. From 1 and 3, estimate proportion killed in the sierra nevada, due to the castle fire.
+5. From 4, estimate the total number that were killed in castle fire. (previous estimate is 10-14%, which is like 7.5k = 10.6k large sequoias)

+## Assumptions made
+Especially to answer question 2, (the answer is that they can assume one-to-one correspindence between burned grove area, $A_b^i$, vs bunred sequoia proportion, $S_b^u$ for each severity $i$.), they made a few assumptions.
+SOme of these are made based on some preliminary analysis, some of them are purely presumptions made by the authors.
+But all of them should be subjec to the test.

 # 11/10 understanding the data sturcture
 ## name conventions and layers
 1. vegetation `ds0984`